 Jonas Tebbe, Yapeng Gao

 |||Jonas Tebbe, Yapeng Gao, Marc Sastre-Rienitz, and Andreas Zell.
 A Table Tennis Robot System using an industrial KUKA Robot Arm.
-In Pattern Recognition.
-GCPR 2018.
-(Accepted for publication).|
+In German Conference on Pattern Recognition (GCPR), Stuttgart, Germany, October 2018. [ DOI ]|